ahmad-ibra/k8s-oidc-rbac/README.md

 The `/oath-server` directory contains a go server that handles the OAUTH hanshake with Okta in lue of a frontend

-The `/k8s-backend` directory contains a go server that will run in a cluster and is used to create, get, and list pods in a cluster.
+The `/pod-service` directory contains a go server that will run in a kind cluster and is used to create, get, and list pods in a cluster.
 This server will impersonate users that invoke its endpoints.
 K8s native RBAC will ensure only authorized users can create, get, and list pods.

 ## Okta Setup